arlobelshee/arlobelshee.github.io/README.md

-# Your readme

-Edit docs/README.tmpl.md.
-That is used to generate both the website's readme page and the root directory's README.md.

 # RawTemplate

 > Your tagline

 ## Getting Started

-See the main website at <https://github.com/Product/Product.github.io/>.
+See the main website at <http://example.com/>.

 ## Contributing